The Trumpeter of Krakow: The Alchemist

 The Alchemist in Search of the Philosopher's Stone (1771) by Joseph Wright of Derby.

 Nicholas Kreutz, meanwhile, teaches a German student named Johann Tring chemistry in the loft above his apartment every evening.
 Tring, however, is obsessed with the idea of obtaining the philosopher's stone, and finally convinces Kreutz to go through sessions of hypnosis, which Tring believes will open Kreutz's "Greater Mind", revealing the secret of the creation of a chrysopoeia.
 All Tring can glean from Kreutz's trances, however, is that the chrysopoeia is at hand (which Tring takes to mean that they have nearly discovered how to make it).

 When unhypnotized, Kreutz reasons that there cannot be one stone that automatically changes brass into gold, but that there must be a process by which such a change could occur.
 He believes that all things are subject to change, and wishes to change the bad things in the world to good things through the use of alchemy.
 An example he gives is the landlady's deformed son, Stas, whom Kreutz believes could be saved through alchemical transmutation.

 In the meantime, Peter of the Button Face hears Stas, the landlady's son, discussing the Charnetskis and pays him a fortune to learn of their whereabouts.
 He leads a burglary on the Charnetski's apartment while Andrew is up in the church tower, and discovers the Tarnov Crystal hidden in Andrew's mattress.
 He and his men are surprised, however, by the appearance of Nicholas Kreutz, clad in clothes covered in phosphorus and burning resin, and take him for a demon.
 The bandits flee and are caught by the night watchmen, but Peter stays to reclaim the Crystal.
 When Kreutz asks the mercenary why he has come, Peter realizes the alchemist is not a demon and stops being afraid.
 He directs Kreutz's attention to the Crystal, then trips the alchemist and grabs the gem, heading for the door.
 Kreutz throws some explosive powder at Peter, who drops the Crystal in agony and escapes over the rooftops of Kraków.

 Tempted by the realization that the Crystal is the chrysopoeia he and Tring have been ardently seeking, Kreutz steals the Tarnov Crystal before anyone figures what has happened.
-When he tries to use the Crystal, however, Kreutz realized that it only makes him think of his own desires.
+When he tries to use the Crystal, however, Kreutz realizes that it only makes him think of his own desires.
 He realized, then, that it can only reflect back the gazer's own subconscious knowledge, and therefore will not reveal the secret of chrysopoeia unless he himself has all the pieces stored somewhere in his head.